Governance

 - Receive books and supplies, including a loaned computer if needed

-Students in the full-time program are also required to:
+Students are also required to:

 - Log in 4 days per week to meet attendance and participation requirements